charnley/blog/_drafts/2025-12-04-note-taking-for-programmers-zk-vscode-vim.md

 `vim ~/todo/$(date +%Y-%m-%d).md`.
 But when I switch context $$5\cdot10^6$$ times a day, even a simple daily log can turn into a mess.

-From Sönke Ahrens in his book "How to Take Smart Notes" we can use [Cognitive offloading](https://en.wikipedia.org/wiki/Cognitive_load) to focus;
+From Sönke Ahrens in his book "[How to Take Smart Notes](https://www.soenkeahrens.de/en/takesmartnotes)" we can use [Cognitive offloading](https://en.wikipedia.org/wiki/Cognitive_load) to focus;

 > Writing things down lets your brain focus on other tasks, **but only if you can easily find them again**.
 > If notes are hard to retrieve, your brain won’t trust the system.

 It's an interesting book, if you enjoy deconstructing the concept of a note and the cult-like enthusiasm for [Zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten).
 I didn't.
-But the point is clear: **I need to find a way to easily navigate my notes, without an external program**.
+But the point is clear: **I need to find a way to quickly write down notes AND search my notes, without a specialized window open**.

 ## The solution you are looking for is "[zk](https://zk-org.github.io/zk/)"

 The obvious solution is to write things down.
 The practical problem is making those notes fast to create and fast to find.